 Respect ABQ Women

-The campaign ran a dynamic, effective grassroots campaign that was truly New Mexican: it reflected the lived experiences of our communities and ensured that communities of color, people of faith and young people were deeply engaged in all aspects of the campaign.
+The campaign ran a dynamic, effective grassroots campaign that was rooted in our New Mexican communities.
+It reflected the lived experiences of our families and ensured that communities of color, people of faith, and young people were deeply engaged in all aspects of the campaign.
 It built off the principles of our Strong Families work, bringing a proactive and inclusive frame to a winning campaign.

-Check out this amazing radio interview with Tannia Esparza and Denicia Cadena from Strong Families partner Young Women United.
+Check out this amazing radio interview with Tannia Esparza and Denicia Cadena from Young Women United.
 They break down the impact of the ballot measure in both Spanish and English in ways that can help other communities facing similar attacks.

 Strong Families Legislative Report Card